 Pro tip: Don’t let kids ride their bikes in the yard, sticker burs will pop tires.

-On a trip to Marfa Texas without kids, I stayed in a tee pee at El Cosmico.
-El Cosmico is quirky and fun, and if you enjoy camping this would be a fun sport for a family.
+Another fun and quirky spot to stay in Marfa with kids (if you enjoy camping) is El Cosmico.
 I always recommend stopping by El Cosmico to see the unique property, enjoy the hammocks and don’t miss the gift shop.

 Things to do in Marfa Texas